YNWA-Algo/IBM-ML-AI-CERT-PROJECT/README.md

 The colab notes reflect strutured approach to ML/AI problem solving
   1. After problem is defined and understood - Plan data collection and retrieve the data Colab files with phrases "Data Retrieval and Data Pull" in that sequence reflect a structured template to follow for data pull
   2. The colab notes/file with phrase "Data_Cleaning" is good template/workflow for cleaning data for ML models
+  3. The colab notes/file with phrase is a good template to guide EDA (exploratory data analysis).
+Specific exploratory techniques to prioritize will depend on the specific work and use case